Charleyhoo/Charleyhoo.github.io/README.md

 - Oct.2:
     - Add parts: About Me, Rutgers University Experience, Software Note, Website
     - Tech problem: Want to click the language selector to change language: English and Chinese-simplify.
 But it failed(Don't know how to change, maybe this will jump two websites?)
+- Oct.3
+    - revise the resume and upload